quilrai/local-agent-gateway/README.md

 # Quilr local agent gateway

-An local llm gateway for monitoring and controlling llm requests (from agents)
+Desktop App for monitoring and controlling llm requests (with focus on coding agents)

 ## Features

+- Fully local (on-device), desktop app
 - Pass through proxy server for llm requests
 - Block or redact requests with sensitive information (pre-defined patterns and user defined patterns)
 - Warn or Block for high token count requests
 - Customizable rate limiting
 - Searchable Full request log with response
-- Fully on-device

 ## How it works